The heart’s electrical axis is the average direction of the action potentials that travel through the ventricles during ventricular activation.

 - Right ventricular hypertrophy (the right ventricle enlarges and generates more electrical activity, so the Cardiac Axis “moves” to the right).

-- Pulmonary embolism (Due to obstruction in the pulmonary artery, the right ventricle has to generate higher pressures to pump blood to the pulmonary artery, which results in increased electrical activity of the right ventricle and a deviation of the right axis).
+- Pulmonary embolism (Due to obstruction in the pulmonary artery, the right ventricle has to generate higher pressures to pump blood to the pulmonary artery, which results in the increased electrical activity of the right ventricle and a deviation of the right axis).

 Vector analysis for the determination of the Cardiac Axis